aleph-im/aleph-docs/docs/tools/console/index.md

 ## Uploading Code: Two Convenient Modes

-When it comes to integrating your code with our platform, there are two flexible options tailored to meet unique needs.
-Whether looking to quickly upload a project or preferring to manually input code via the user interface, the platform supports both.
-Here is a closer look at these methods to determine which best aligns with your workflow.
+Integrating code with the platform offers two flexible options to accommodate different preferences.
+Whether the goal is to rapidly upload a complete project or to input code manually through the user interface, both methods are supported.
+Each approach has its benefits, depending on the workflow and requirements.

 ### File Upload